ConnorMcKinney99/the-block/README.md

 # The Block

-I built The Block as a buyer-facing vehicle auction prototype using the 200 supplied records in `data/vehicles.json`.
+I built The Block as a buyer-facing vehicle auction prototype.
 The experience covers inventory discovery, vehicle details, proxy bidding, Buy It Now, deterministic auction timing, and a personal bid history in a responsive dark interface.